 “One of the drivers behind this increasingly diverse and everyday use of equity release is product innovation.
 The challenge now for the equity release industry is to continue to adapt to changing customer needs and ensure the requirements of future generations of homeowners are catered to.”

 Those considering taking out equity release should be aware that there are risks involved and it is advisable to speak to an impartial financial adviser before making a decision.
-For those looking for more information, our guide on equity release could help.

 Information is correct as of the date of publication (shown at the top of this article).
 Any products featured may be withdrawn by their provider or changed at any time.
 Links to third parties on this page are paid for by the third party.
 You can find out more about the individual products by visiting their site.
 Moneyfacts.co.uk will receive a small payment if you use their services after you click through to their site.
 All information is subject to change without notice.
 Please check all terms before making any decisions.
 This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.